leeton1412/mile-stone/documentaion/testing/testing.md

 * Bag
     * Text not displaying due to no background on text
     * Carriage charge not displaying on basket.
+    * Quantity bar higher than other elements creating responsive issues

     ![Text Problem](https://github.com/leeton1412/mile-stone/blob/master/documentaion/testing/images/Text_not_showing_in_basket.png)<br>